-Having reached a decision about whether the work falls into one of these areas, the distributor must then determine whether the work includes or is likely to encourage, to any significant extent, any of the following:
+Having reached a decision about whether the work falls into one of these areas, the distributor must then determine whether the work does one or more of the following:

-- human sexual activity or acts of force or restraint associated with such activity;
+- it depicts or promotes acts of force or restraint associated with human sexual activity;

 If the work does include any of the above elements then the exemption is lost and the work must be submitted to the BBFC for classification.

 A video recording may contain a number of video works.
 Distributors should consider the criteria for exemption in relation to each individual element that will appear on the final product.
 An individual trailer, advert or item of bonus material may require rating even if the main feature or video game it accompanies does not.

 Ultimately only a court may decide.
 Meanwhile decisions as to whether a work falls into one of the exempt areas or includes material that loses the exemption can only be made by the distributor or supplier.
 The Board’s role is purely to rate works submitted to it.
 The BBFC has no authority to make any decision about whether submitted works could be exempt.

 Does it matter if I submit a work to the BBFC which might be exempt?

 No. The BBFC will accept submissions of material which may be exempt.
 Exempt works are sometimes rated because the distributor prefers a BBFC rating.
 Our categories and symbols are familiar and trusted by the public and enjoy the support of the law.

 What about works already classified elsewhere or shown on TV?